learn-co-students/react-stores-lab-v-000/README.md

 Our `<App />` component doesn't directly update the store, but subscribes to its updates.
 The store is the single source of truth of our application, but is completely decoupled from individual components.
-In other words, there is no way how a component can directly update a store.
+In other words, there is no way for a component to directly update a store.

 ### Components -> Actions -> Stores